-2.5.1 Soils
+2.6.1 Soils

 As the basis of natural, medicinal, spiritual and commercial vegetation, soils and their quality are an important part of ecosystem health and human wellbeing.
-The types of soil considered to be sensitive are topsoil (the thin, nutrient rich surface soil layer), and soils susceptible to wind erosion.
+The types of soil considered to be sensitive are topsoil (the thin, nutrient rich surface soil layer), permafrost (soil that remains frozen for more than one year) and soils susceptible to wind erosion.
 Soils are generally sensitive to loss by erosion or mixing with less suitable soils and quality degradation from compaction.
-Compaction of permafrost soils can impact their natural insulation causing soils to become unstable.
+In areas containing permafrost soils, compaction can impact their natural insulation causing the soil to become unstable.
+During construction, soil compaction and rutting can result from the movement of vehicles and equipment, storage of materials, and assembly and erection of towers.
+Effects of soil compaction and rutting can be mitigated by managing equipment traffic routes and activities for clearing of the transmission right-of-way (ROW), and installation of transmission towers to minimize the impact.
+Existing access routes are planned to be utilized wherever possible to avoid disturbing new areas.

-2.5.2 Terrain
+2.6.2 Terrain